likitkei/bnp_ai_assessment/README.md

 ```sh
 $ python3 run.py
 ```
-### Make sure python version is 3.6 and all the packages are installed in the same environment)

 The program will run and generate 100 text images (which will take few 5 - 10 seconds), and then test images will be fed to a convolutional recurrent neural network with a pre-trained model (Transfer learning) for recognition.
 Results will be returned and displayed in the terminal.